ken-okabe/vanfs/README.md

 By utilizing the  **Nullable type** , we can provide new operators that pair with  **Timeline** .

-By initializing a **Timeline**  with `Null` value, the provided function remains unexecuted and waits in a pending state.
+Initializing a **Timeline**  with `Null` value, the provided function remains unexecuted and waits in a pending state.
 Once the **Timeline** value is updated to a non   `Null`   value by a valid event, the function is then triggered and executed.

 ## 1️⃣ Function to initialize `Timeline<NullableT<'a>>`